 All of which makes me want to renew my call to shut down or otherwise reduce service to under-performing stations along the line.
 If the locals are not going to allow appropriate development in these choice areas, then these stations shouldn’t slow riders traveling from the dense downtowns on either end.

-One thought on “Expo Line Station Neighborhoods Have Weak Plans For Development”
+2 thoughts on “Expo Line Station Neighborhoods Have Weak Plans For Development”